chef/chef-web-docs/chef_master/source/install_server_ha.rst

    * - Service
      - Access Requirements
    * - |postgresql|
-     - All backend HA cluster members and all |chef server| frontend nodes.
+     - All backend cluster members and all |chef server| frontend group nodes.
    * - |elasticsearch|
-     - All backend HA cluster members and all |chef server| frontend nodes.
+     - All backend cluster members and all |chef server| frontend group nodes.
    * - |etcd|
-     - All backend HA cluster members.
+     - All backend cluster members and all |chef server| frontend group nodes.

 ## Services and Secrets
 -----------------------------------------------------
-The following services run on each node in the backend HA cluster.
-The user under which the service runs as listed the second column:
+The following services run on each node in the backend cluster.
+The user account under which the service runs as listed the second column:

 .. list-table::